gkarunakaran/YouMusix/README.md

 1. Add all the files present in lib directory to build path
 2. Export project as runnable JAR

-3. Make sure the JAR file is set as executable (GNU/Linux, MacOS, BSD etc.)
+If you are using UNIX-Like OS (GNU/Linux, MacOS, BSD, etc.) make sure the JAR file is set as executable before lauching it for the first time on your system.